Professor Abigail Williams

 My edition of Jonathan Swift's Journal to Stella for the new Cambridge Complete Works of Jonathan Swift came out at the end of 2013.
 You can watch me talking about my research on Swift in a short YouTube lecture on 'Swirls and Secrets'.
 I was the Principal Investigator of a Leverhulme Research Project Grant, which will enable the creation and completion of the Digital Miscellanies Index.
 This three-year externally funded project created a freely available database enabling researchers to track the changing fortunes of individual poems and authors across the thousand or so miscellanies (popular poetic anthologies) published during the eighteenth century.
 The Index is currently hosted at the Bodleian Centre for the History of the Book, and the contents of the Index are based on the Bodleian's Harding Collection of Printed Music, left to the library in 1974 by Walter N.H.
 Harding, a British-born Chicagoan ragtime pianist.
 Click here for a link to 'Ragtime to Riches', the Radio 3 programme I presented about Harding and his collection.
 There is also a blog for the Digital Miscellanies project.

-My second Leverhulme Research Project Grant, 'A New History of Reading and Authorship' links the DMI to two other major indexes of seventeenth-century miscellanies, created by Professor Michelle O Callaghan (Reading) and Dr Adam Smyth (Oxford).
-This will create a unifed resource across the period 1540-1780.
-Working with Dr Carly Watson, the postdoctoral project manager, we are exploring the evolving nature of readership and authorship in this period.
-My monograph, The Social Lives of Books, forms a major part of this project.
+My second Leverhulme Research Project Grant, 'A New History of Reading and Authorship' linked the DMI to two other major indexes of seventeenth-century miscellanies, created by Professor Michelle O Callaghan (Reading) and Dr Adam Smyth (Oxford).
+This created a unified resource across the period 1540-1780.
+Working with Dr Carly Watson, the postdoctoral project manager, we explored the evolving nature of readership and authorship in this period.
+My monograph, The Social Lives of Books, formed a major part of this project.

-I was the first Knowledge Exchange Champion for the Humanities Division, and I continue to be interested in collaborations between humanities researchers across the university, and external institutions, charities, businesses and cultural organisations.
-For more information on knowledge exchange in the division, see www.torch.ox.ac.uk/knowledge-exchange.
+I am currently Associate Head of Research and Innovation for the Humanities Division and I was the first Knowledge Exchange Champion for the Humanities Division.
+I continue to be interested in collaborations between humanities researchers across the university, and external institutions, charities, businesses and cultural organisations.